What is Meniere’s disease?

 In Traditional Chinese Medicine, Meniere’s disease is classified as “xuan yun” or vertigo, a type of dizziness.
 Various important lifestyle factors such as emotional stress, overwork and improper diet can lead to health disorders, and contribute to the development of chronic conditions such as Meniere’s disease.

 From the perspective of TCM, Meniere’s disease is attributed to spleen and kidney Yang deficiency, causing phlegm and dampness obstruction.
-This causes the vertigo, along with symptoms of nausea and vomiting.
-Liver and kidney Yin deficiency also causes liver wind to ascend or liver yang hyperactivity, and as a result causes vertigo, dizziness, headache, blurred vision and tinnitus.
+This causes vertigo, along with symptoms of nausea and vomiting.
+Liver and kidney Yin deficiency also cause liver wind to ascend or liver yang hyperactivity, and as a result causes vertigo, dizziness, headache, blurred vision and tinnitus.

 How we can help